garbo999/garbo999.github.io/_posts/2017-08-25-current-priorities.markdown

 * Get the EMS graph generation working

   The graphics are the last piece of the EMS that is not working as of today.
-The problem must be related to the fact that my test machine doesn't have a GUI (Ubuntu Server).
+The problem must be related to the fact that my test machine doesn't have a GUI (Ubuntu Server). ([DONE!]({% post_url 2017-08-29-ems-graphics %}))

 * Set up the EMS web interface